Every Picture Tells a Story

-Paintings are more than just pictures in a frame—they are unfolding stories that contain multiple perspectives.
+Paintings are more than just pictures in a frame—they are unfolding stories with multiple perspectives.
 During this tour, students will learn to "read" works of art by identifying characters, setting, and plot, and by imaginatively creating dialogues inspired by characters in the works of art.

 Looking and Learning Skills

 During four or five tour stops in the galleries, students engage in activities—such as looking exercises, small-group work, creative writing, and sketching—that foster conversations about works of art.
 On this tour, students will practice the following skills: